LiveGameDesign/LiveGameDesign.github.io/_posts/2019-01-02-Live-Game-Design-Symposium.md

 ---
 **Invitation.**
 We cordially invite you to the afternoon Symposium on Live Game Design, which will be held at the Volkshotel in Amsterdam on Wednesday February 27th.
-Together, game businesses, students, lecturers and researchers have worked on applied research for three years.
+Together with game businesses, students, lecturers and researchers have worked on applied research for three years.
-At the concluding symposium, we will present results and discuss next steps.
+At the concluding symposium, we will present our results and discuss next steps.
 We hope that you will join.
 Registration is mandatory but free.